 As long as there is a certain freedom with the design, the best features to represent on absolutely flat rear panels are layout scale ones like parallel lineside buildings or retaining walls.

-A small part of a painted 2D scene, without any difficult perspective or a visible skyline.
-Scenes like this suit narrow baseboards in areas like the approaches to branch line stations and are easily blended into countryside/village layouts.
-By introducing some colour matched late summer foliage done in low relief, it could be arranged into a gap, possibly breaking up thicker wooded areas.
+A section of a painted 2D scene, without any difficult perspective or a visible skyline.
+Scenes like this are easily blended into countryside/village layouts.